xpzy26/Tic-Tac-Toe/README.md

 # Tic Tac Toe

-This is a project for Tic Tac Toe game.
+This is a project for Tic Tac Toe game using Javascript.